Death Is Not The End

 “NOOOOO!”
 Everyone shouted in unison.

 “Shut up!”
-Pam shouted back, “That bitch didn’t have Godric’s code...”
-She tossed Nan’s heart over her shoulder, and then began plucking pieces of flesh out of her hair, “...that cunt Salome does.” she clipped.
+Pam shouted back,” She tossed Nan’s heart over her shoulder, it splattered to the ground, making a squishing noise.
+She then proceeded to pluck pieces of flesh out of her hair.

 Eric removed his jacket, then his tank, and handed the tank to Pam.
 She used his shirt to wipe her blood saturated face; while Eric put back on his tracksuit jacket.